I like my peace and quiet just the way it is, thank you very much.

-You don’t want to dip your toes in travel, you want to immerse yourself in it.
+You don’t want to just dip your toes in travel, you want to immerse yourself in it.
+Moreover, you want the freedom to do it long-term.
+Forever, perhaps.
 But how?

 My name is Christopher John Haughey.
 Quite the mouthful indeed.
 As no writer ever got anywhere by using their full name, it’ll be C.J.
 Haughey from here on in, not to be confused with the former president of Ireland who got mixed up in a spot of gun-running back in the day.
 We don’t speak much of old Uncle Charlie now, god rest his rebel soul.

-South Armagh was an interesting place to grow up in, a turbulent pressure cooker of opposing forces.
-An innate desire to be free, roaring ferocious, yet chained to the status quo, boxed in by the powers of larger oppressing forces.
+South Armagh was an interesting place to grow up.
+It was a turbulent pressure cooker of opposing forces; a ferocious desire to be free caged by the powers of larger oppressing forces.

-My own life was a microcosm of it, mirroring the conflict between my fantastical imagination and the shackles of shyness that strangled such wild hopes and dreams.
-A low flame flickered and crackled for years, barely alight in the shadows as I plodded through the motions, hitting all the milestones that society had laid out for me to follow.
+It mirrored the conflict between my fantastical imagination and the shackles of shyness that strangled such wild dreams.
+A low flame flickered for years, barely alight in the shadows as I plodded through the motions, hitting all the milestones that society had laid out for me to follow.

 Until I could follow no more.